 Buchan was one of the foremost early thinkers of the game.
 His thought-provoking style of play, and opinions on the game he loved were way ahead of their time.

-In his autobiography ‘A Lifetime in Football’ Buchan said; “In life, just as in football, there is always something new and interesting around the next corner”.
+In his autobiography Buchan wrote; “In life, just as in football, there is always something new and interesting around the next corner”.
 He was clearly a man who lived up to that philosophy.